theovgl/alekol-42/README.md

 ## Installation

-Create a `.env` files with the following variables and your credentials:
+Rename the `.env.template` file and fill in the fields with your credentials:

 ```
 DISCORD_TOKEN=
 DISCORD_CLIENT_ID=